Into the West (miniseries): Episode 1: "Wheel to the Stars"

-Growling Bear (Gordon Tootoosis), an elderly Lakota medicine man, has an apocalyptic vision that the buffalo his people rely upon will soon vanish from the prairie and the Lakota will live in square houses.
-His vision is controversial and his apprentice, Soaring Eagle (Gerald Auger), convinces most of the people to disregard Growling Bear's dark vision.
-A young boy named White Feather (Chevez Ezaneh) overhears and seeks out the now discredited Growling Bear to learn more about his vision.
+Growling Bear, an elderly Lakota medicine man, has an apocalyptic vision that the buffalo his people rely upon will soon vanish from the prairie and the Lakota will live in square houses.
+His vision is controversial and his apprentice, Soaring Eagle, convinces most of the people to disregard Growling Bear's dark vision.
+A young boy named White Feather overhears and seeks out the now discredited Growling Bear to learn more about his vision.
 Before he dies, Growling Bear gives White Feather a necklace symbolizing the Lakota medicine wheel.
 This necklace is passed on to various characters through the miniseries.

-Later, during a buffalo jump hunt led by White Feather's older brothers Running Fox (Matthew Strongeagle) and Dog Star (Pony Boy Osuniga), many people from the village are killed during the stampede, but White Feather is miraculously spared when the spirit of deceased Growling Bear appears to protect him.
+Later, during a buffalo jump hunt led by White Feather's older brothers Running Fox and Dog Star, many people from the village are killed during the stampede, but White Feather is miraculously spared when the spirit of deceased Growling Bear appears to protect him.
 The tribe renames him Loved by the Buffalo and begin to regard him as a holy man healing people by taking their pain upon himself.
-This causes Soaring Eagle to become jealous and he tries to undermine Loved by the Buffalo (Simon Baker) by blaming him for an outbreak of pox and then leaving him for dead.
+This causes Soaring Eagle to become jealous and he tries to undermine Loved by the Buffalo by blaming him for an outbreak of pox and then leaving him for dead.
 Growling Bear appears to Loved by the Buffalo again, teaching him a song to cure the outbreak.

-Loved by the Buffalo's sister, Thunder Heart Woman (Sarah Weston), is married off to a white trapper, Thomas Lebeck (Scott Heindl).
+Loved by the Buffalo's sister, Thunder Heart Woman, is married off to a white trapper, Thomas Lebeck.
 Loved by the Buffalo gives Thunder Heart Woman the wooden medicine wheel necklace as a parting gift.
-Dog Star (Michael Spears) and Running Fox (Zahn McClarnon) marry two sisters and begin families, but Loved by the Buffalo realizes that his destiny lies on a different path.
+Dog Star and Running Fox marry two sisters and begin families, but Loved by the Buffalo realizes that his destiny lies on a different path.

-At about the same time, a young wheelwright named Jacob Wheeler (Matthew Settle) is growing discontented with his settled life in the fictional Wheelerton, Virginia, where he and his brothers work as wheelwrights for his grandfather Abraham (Ken Pogue), a veteran of the Battle of Yorktown.
-When a mountain man named James Fletcher (Will Patton) passes through, he tells Jacob of the wonders of the western frontier and that he will be joining an expedition to the Pacific Ocean led by the famous Jedediah Smith (Josh Brolin) leaving from St. Louis, Jacob decides to leave his family and head west.
-He convinces his brother Nathan (Alan Tudyk), to come west with him, but another brother, Jethro (Skeet Ulrich), cannot bring himself to leave his home and stays behind.
+At about the same time, a young wheelwright named Jacob Wheeler is growing discontented with his settled life in the fictional Wheelerton, Virginia, where he and his brothers work as wheelwrights for his grandfather Abraham, a veteran of the Battle of Yorktown.
+When a mountain man named James Fletcher passes through, he tells Jacob of the wonders of the western frontier and that he will be joining an expedition to the Pacific Ocean led by the famous Jedediah Smith leaving from St. Louis, Jacob decides to leave his family and head west.
+He convinces his brother Nathan, to come west with him, but another brother, Jethro, cannot bring himself to leave his home and stays behind.